Sai-Farahani/Effective-Cpp-Notes/README.md

 In C++, reference by reference is illegal, but when the result of pushing T above is Widget&, void func(Widget& &&param), lvalue refenece + rvaluie refence will appear

-The compiler itself will indeed hjave referneces to referneces.
+The compiler itself will indeed have references to references.

 - If either reference is an lvalue reference, the result is an lvalue reference, otherwise an rvalue refernece
 - Reference folding occurs in four contexts: template instantiaton, auto type generation, creation and use of typedef and alias declarations, and decltype